WHAT IS H-1B STATUS?

 Family of H-1B workers

-Your spouse and unmarried children under 21 years of age may seek H-4 dependent status.
-Some H-4 dependent spouses of H-1B workers can file for work permission as long as the H-1B nonimmigrant has already started the process of seeking employment-based lawful permanent resident status.
+Some H-4 dependent spouses of H-1B workers can file for work permission as long as the H-1B nonimmigrant has filed for permanent residency.
 Please visit the USCIS Employment Authorization for Certain H-4 Dependent Spouses page to learn more.

 Leaving the UW